 At the very heart of our College grounds, the Chapel of St Nicholas is dedicated to the patron saint of seafarers and children, aptly embracing Flinders’ community and heritage.

 The building is used regularly for instruction in the sacraments, worship services, student and staff assemblies and by some visiting groups to our College.
-It is also available for services of baptism, marriage and funerals, as arranged with the Chaplain.

 Community celebrations at Easter and Christmas with large numbers are held in locations across the College, including the Primary Pavilion, Flinders Performance Centre or Sports Centre.